MatthewClarkMay/beautiful-jekyll/aboutme.md

 - PhishMe Triage
 - Carbon Black Protect
 - Carbon Black Response
-- SIEMs: QRadar
+- QRadar
+- ELK Stack (Elasticsearch, Logstash, Kibana, Beats)
 - IDS: Bro, Snort, Suricata
-- Scanners: Nexpose Vulnerability Scanner, OpenVAS, nmap
+- Scanners: Nexpose Vulnerability Scanner, OpenVAS, nmap, etc

-- Traffic/PCAP Analysis
+I experiment with many technologies so not everything is listed here, but this covers a lot of what I spend my time on.